jessesosmena/blog-codeIgniter-3/readme.rst

 start XAMPP browse to localhost/ name of the folder

-The Application was made in 2015
+This Application was made in 2015

 ###################